 Bahamas enjoys a semi-tropical climate with warm weather all year round, with the summer months being more humid and susceptible to rain and warm waters lapping onto its shores.
 Let’s head off right now…!

-With a highest point of only 206 feet (63 metres), the Bahamas are easy to navigate, meaning you can choose a different beach each day!
+With a highest point of only 206 feet (63 meters), the Bahamas are easy to navigate, meaning you can choose a different beach each day!
 We can think of worse decisions to make!

 The name ‘Bahamas‘ comes from the Spanish words ‘baja mar’, which translates as shallow water or sea.

-This stunning country is home to the deepest blue hole in the world, Dean’s Blue Hole, at an unimaginable 202 metres deep!
+This stunning country is home to the deepest blue hole in the world, Dean’s Blue Hole, at an unimaginable 202 meters deep!

 The currency of Bahamas is the Bahamian Dollar and is equivalent to the US Dollar, which is also widely accepted here.